Vatican sanctions Nobel laureate after Timor accusations

 Belo is a priest of the Salesians of Don Bosco, a Roman Catholic religious order that has long had influence at the Vatican.
 The Portuguese branch of the Salesians said Thursday that it learned “with great sadness and astonishment” of the news.

 The branch distanced itself from Belo, saying he hadn’t been linked to the order since he took charge in East Timor.
-However, Belo is still listed in the 2021 Vatican yearbook by his Salesian initials “SDB” at the end of his name.
+However, Belo is still a Salesian bishop, listed in the Vatican yearbook by his Salesian initials “SDB” at the end of his name.

 “As regards issues covered in the news, we have no knowledge that would allow us to comment," the Salesian statement said.